secondsun/chip8/README.md

  - 07 [Graphics](src/test/java/net/saga/console/chip8/test/E07GraphicsTest.java)
  - 08 [Utilities](src/test/java/net/saga/console/chip8/test/E08UtilitiesTest.java)

+Additionally you may want to review other documents on CHIP8 from the web.
+My reference for writing this project was [Mastering CHIP-8 by Matthew Mikolay](http://mattmik.com/files/chip8/mastering/chip8.html).

 # Exec

 When you are finished you can run Chip8 in a Swing window